julianr3/password-generator/README.md

 ## Installation

 This tool is embedded in a URL.
+No installation required.

 ## Usage

-Once the website is launched, you will be alerted with questions to help specify specific password requirements.
+Once the website is launched, navigate to the generate button then click once.
+A series of questions will processed to tailor the password to the users specifications.
+Code will generate automatically after questions are completed.

 ![Image of website](assets/images/passwordgenerator.png)